 This is a field-bred program with hunt-titled dogs in active production.
 HRCH Gus MH holds a Master Hunter title from UKC competition, which requires completing 5 of 6 Master Hunter tests in licensed events.
 That is not a title you buy with paperwork.
 SHR Tyger is the dam.
 Both are OFA-certified across all tested categories.
 A litter from Gus and Tyger was expected by late May 2026 at the time of our research.
 Contact early if you want to be considered for that litter.

 Goldmine is also a member of Team Red Dog, which recorded a 24/25 success rate in all-breed hunt tests last season.
 Field performance at that level tells you something real about the temperament and trainability of the dogs being produced.
-These aren’t dogs that performed once on a brochure.
+These are not dogs that performed once on a brochure.

 UKC and AKC dual registration means the dogs are recognized by both field and conformation registries, which is unusual and reflects a deliberate effort to bridge both traditions.